 She includes all the specific information you’ll need to implement this method at home - including the setup, language, and FAQs.

-Around 12 months is considered the beginning of the sensitive period for toilet learing.
+Around 12 months is considered the beginning of the sensitive period for toilet learning.
 During this time you can introduce a small potty and explain how it’s used.

 Around this age, you can also begin to talk to your child about bodily functions while doing diaper changes, as well as begin doing diaper changes in the bathroom.
 This will help them build the vocabulary and correct associations around using the potty.